 Wouldn’t it be handy to have property management specialists on hand to help answer difficult questions?
 Whether you’re a landlord or a tenant, having access to the experts is invaluable.
-When you’re new to renting, or to investing, there’s a minefield of information to wade through in order to determine vital issues.
+When you’re new to renting, or to investing, there’s a minefield of information to wade through.
+Guidance is often needed in order to deal with vital issues.
 Even the basics, such as: who pays for a telephone connection?

-The great news is, rental property management Brisbane specialists, Position One Property, have already done the work for you.
+There is great news.
+Rental property management Brisbane specialists, Position One Property, have already done the work for you.
 We know how to break down complicated situations in order to find the best solutions for everyone involved.
-To start you off, we'll look at the responsibilities involved for both tenants and landlords with regard to phone connections.
+To start you off, we’ll look at the responsibilities involved for both tenants and landlords with regard to phone connections.

 For example, if there are no phone sockets installed and it’s not stated that they’re included, the landlord is not obliged to pay for them.
 Therefore, a tenant may have to pay for the installation, if the service is required.